sabinahorincar/bookabook-startup-engineering-project/index.md

 - Teodor Constantin [teo.cons98@gmail.com]

-    Teodor is the product owner of Book a book - in this startup, is role is to ensure the management of the project.
+    Teodor is the product owner of Book a Book - in this startup, is role is to ensure the management of the project.
-    Teodor is a visionary, trustworthy person who is convinced that Book a book can be a success.
+    Teodor is a visionary, trustworthy person who is convinced that Book a Book can be a success.

 - Sabina Horincar [sabina.horincar@gmail.com]

-    Sabina is our frontend developer who is responsable with the design, graphics and visual elements for Book a book.
+    Sabina is our frontend developer who is responsable with the design, graphics and visual elements for Book a Book.
     Flexibility, adaptability, artistic vision and always showing up with a smile.
 These are the words that describe our colleague the best.

 - Larisa Stanciu [larisa.ioana@yahoo.com]